xadupre/onnx/docs/docsgen/source/intro/python.md

     print(onnx_model)
 ```

 It looks exactly the same.
-Any model can be serialized this way
-unless they are bigger than 2 Gb. protobuf is limited to size
-smaller than this threshold.
 Next sections will show how to
-overcome that limit.
+produces smaller files by storing weights elsewhere.

 ### Data Serialization